Precision diagnostics: Advantages

 As mentioned above, precision medicine brings unique insights into personalized treatments based on genetic information.
 Compared to conventional healthcare technology, precision medicine has several short and long-term advantages.
 Namely, healthcare professionals can use genetic data collected from patients to determine a personalized treatment.
 Since every person has a different set of genome information, they may have different responses to the same treatment, making personalized treatment a crucial step forward in the medical field.

 With the help of precision medicine, scientists can gain better insights into the underlying causes of diseases in the population with certain genome information.
 Subpopulations with similar genome information, such as close family members, have a relatively high chance of developing certain genetic conditions or diseases.
-By identifying the underlying causes, healthcare professionals can take the essential steps to prevent the patients from creating the conditions.
+By identifying the underlying causes, healthcare professionals can take the essential steps to prevent the patients from developing the conditions.
 For instance, the underlying causes of disease may include environmental and lifestyle reasons.
-When identified early, the medical professionals can perform an early intervention that can significantly improve and prevent the disease.
+When identified early, medical professionals can perform an early intervention that can significantly improve and prevent the disease.
 In research about the onset of pneumonia, early intervention has reduced the mortality rate from 90% to 41%, reinforcing the importance of early diagnosis.

 Moreover, information gained from precision medicine may lead to reduced costs spent on healthcare services.
 Since genetic information often reveals the possible causes and trigger factors of the development of certain diseases, it can reduce the unnecessary costs spent on identifying conditions.
 According to research, eliminating unwarranted variations in medical care can reduce the cost of patient management by at least 35 percent.
 The healthcare professional can figure out the best possible treatment with detailed patients' genetic information.
-The comprehensive information about the patients can avoid unnecessary diagnostic testing and scanning, which reduces the cost of healthcare.
+The comprehensive information about the patients can be used to avoid unnecessary diagnostic testing and scanning, which reduces the cost of healthcare.